How to Make 2D Game Art?

 Krita

 The user interface is intuitive and convenient — it won’t take much time to learn how to use it.
-Plus, with such add-ons as vector tools, brush stabilizers, and even the drawing assistant, your art will surely grab potential players’ attention.
+Plus, with such add-ons as vector tools, brush stabilizers, and even the drawing assistant, your illustrated creation will surely grab potential players’ attention.
+This tool supports artistic visuals and creative graphics, ensuring your designs stand out.
 It’s free and works on Linux, Windows, and macOS.

 Vectr